Levels of edit: History

 To bring a quality assurance perspective to technical editing, Corbin and others mapped types of edit to types of testing, for example, “system testing to comprehensive editing” and “function testing to copyediting” (p.
 290).
 This is closely related to usability testing in usability studies and user experience (UX), where developers test how users interact with interfaces and content.
 Usability testing has been used to guide edits since early use at IBM in 1985.

 Other variations

 As web-based on-demand proofreading and editing services have become increasingly available, the number of edit levels and editing schemes has increased in variety.
 For example, three cumulative levels is a common scheme, typically 1) light, 2) medium, and 3) heavy editing.
 Another three-level scheme appears frequently across websites: 1) proofreading, 2) light, and 3) heavy editing.
 Four levels usually differs from a three-level scheme only by the inclusion of a mid-range level, such as 1) basic proofreading and 2) light, 3) medium, and 4) heavy editing.
 No matter the scheme, a level of edit defined as heavy often results in a complete rewrite.
-Here is one example of a web-based service offers six levels of edit according to a partially cumulative scheme:
+Here is one example of a web-based service that offers six levels of edit according to a partially cumulative scheme: